 SAO PAULO -- Brazilian President Jair Bolsonaro on Friday nominated a judge with a record of flexible rulings to the country’s Supreme Court, frustrating evangelical members of his conservative base who had been promised one of their own for the opening.

 Bolsonaro announced his nomination of Kassio Marques on Thursday during a live broadcast on Facebook and submitted his name to the country’s official gazette on Friday.
-Marques, 48, was little known by political heavyweights in the capital Brasilia and requires confirmation by Brazil’s Senate.
+Marques, 48, little known by political heavyweights in the capital Brasilia, requires confirmation by Brazil’s Senate.

 Marques became a federal judge 10 years ago.
 Prior to that he worked as a lawyer for 15 years.
-An expert in tax codes, he has a master's degree in constitutional law from the University of Lisbon and a PhD from the University of Salamanca, in Spain.
+An expert in tax codes, he has a master’s degree in constitutional law from the University of Lisbon and a doctorate in law from the University of Salamanca, in Spain, according to Brazil's association of federal judges.

 Bolsonaro’s pledge to promote traditional values in Brazil, as well as his opposition to abortion and what he refers to as “gender ideology,” helped him secure support from one of the world’s largest evangelical populations.
 He has repeated that while the state is secular, his government is Christian, and many expected him to tap a conservative ideologue for the top court despite risks of exacerbating conflict with moderates in other government branches.